Corymbia clandestina

-Corymbia clandestina, commonly known as the Drummond Range bloodwood, is a species of small tree that is endemic to Queensland.
+Corymbia clandestina, commonly known as Drummond Range bloodwood, is a species of small tree that is endemic to Queensland.
 It has rough, tessellated bark on the trunk and branches, lance-shaped adult leaves, flower buds in groups of seven, white flowers and urn-shaped to barrel-shaped fruit.

 Description

 Corymbia clandestina is a tree that typically grows to a height of 8-10 m and forms a lignotuber.
 It has rough, tessellated greyish bark on the trunk and branches.
 Young plants and coppice regrowth have narrow lance-shaped leaves that are paler on the lower surface, 55-105 mm long and 8-16 mm wide tapering to a short petiole.
 Adult leaves are glossy dark green on the upper surface, paler below, lance-shaped, 73-120 mm long and 10-20 mm wide, tapering to a petiole 8-16 mm long.
 The flower buds are arranged on the ends of branchlets on a thin, branched peduncle 5-14 mm long, each branch of the peduncle with seven buds on pedicels 5-8 mm long.
 Mature buds are oval to pear-shaped, about 8 mm long and 5 mm wide with a rounded to conical operculum.
 Flowering has been observed in February and the flowers are white.
 The fruit is an urn-shaped to barrel-shaped capsule 9-14 mm long and 7-10 mm wide with the valves enclosed in the fruit.